Henryk Moruś: Punishment and application for pardon

-He was detained in a prison for recidivists in a seven-person cell in the Wołów Prison.
-His behavior in penitentiary services was so good that he used the right to work, sewing leather balls in the sewing room.
+Moruś was detained in a prison for recidivists in a seven-person cell in the Wołów Prison.
+His behaviour in penitentiary services was so good that he used the right to work, sewing leather balls in the sewing room.
 In 2008, he applied for a pardon to president Lech Kaczyński.
 He emphasized that the punishment changed his life a lot, he regrets what he did, he became a Jehovah's witness in prison and would like to spend the rest of his life there.
-The Łódź Court of Appeal issued a negative opinion on the pardon application, just the like the District Court in Piotrków - it was decided to leave the request without further progress.
+The Łódź Court of Appeal issued a negative opinion on the pardon application, just like the District Court in Piotrków - it was decided to leave the request without further progress.
 In November 2009, Moruś was moved due to health complications from Wołów to Wrocław.

 Death

-Moruś died on August 18, 2013, in the prison hospital of Czarne.
+Henryk Moruś died on 18 August 2013, in the prison hospital of Czarne.
 He was 70 years old.
 The most probable cause of death was atherosclerosis, ischemic cardiomyopathy or heart failure.
 The family did not pick up his corpse, so his burial was organised by the prison.
-Henryk Moruś was buried in the municipal cemetery at Sienkiewicz Street in Człuchów.
+Moruś was buried in the municipal cemetery at Sienkiewicz Street in Człuchów.